Imangali Tasmagambetov: Prime Minister of Kazakhstan (2002–2003)

-Post-Premiership
+Post-premiership

+On 13 June 2003, he was appointed State Secretary of Kazakhstan, a senior advisory role within the presidential administration.
 He served that position until he was dismissed on 9 March 2004.
 The following day on 10 March, Tasmagambetov was appointed as the head of the Presidential Administration of Kazakhstan and was removed from the post on 7 December 2004.